Aki-Kameyama Station

 Aki-Kameyama Station (あき亀山駅, Aki-Kameyama-eki) is a train station in Asakita-ku, Hiroshima on the Kabe Line operated by West Japan Railway Company (JR West).
 The station opened on March 4, 2017, but is at a different location than Aki-Kameyama Station (with different Japanese script) which closed in 2003.

 Lines

 The station is the terminus of the Kabe Line.

+Station Layout

+An aboveground station with a bay platform and 2 tracks.
+On the south side of Platform 2, there are two electrified storage lines, and on the south side, there is one more unnelectrified side line.
+There is only one signal in the hall of this station, and a course indicator is installed below it, and the track number that can be entered is displayed in numbers.

+The station is barrier-free and has no stairs between ticket gates and platforms.

+Platforms

 History

 The station opened on March 4, 2017 when the 1.6 kilometer section of the line from Kabe Station to Aki-Kameyama Station reopened after the closure in 2003.

 Passenger statistics

-The station is expected to be used by an average of approximately 2,200 passengers daily.
+The station is used by an average of 1240 passengers daily.